HermitOS/nugetconfigcreator/README.md

 # - Running without --path preserves the current path (no change).
 # - To start fresh, remove then add: `nugetc remove local` → `nugetc add local --path "D:\NewPath"`

-# Create or add a NuGet.config with MyGet.org feed
+# Create or add a NuGet.config with MyGet.org feed  (default path goes to NUnit's Myget feed,override path if you like)
 nugetc add myget
 ```